zpoint/idataapi-transform/README.md

  * **TXT**
  * **Redis**

+Features:

 * with asyncio support and share same API
 * Baesd on Template Method and Factory Method
 * Every failure network read operation will log to error log before retry 3(default) times
 * Every failure network write operation will log to error log before retry 3(default) times
-* Command line support all format list above for simple usage, python module provide more features
+* Command line support for simple usage, python module provide more features
 * Every Getter and Writer support filter, you can alter or drop your data in filter
 -------------------